kermitt2/grobid/Readme.md

 - __Full text extraction and structuring__ from PDF articles, including a model for the overall document segmentation and models for the structuring of the text body (paragraph, section titles, reference and footnote callouts, figures, tables, etc.).
 - __PDF coordinates__ for extracted information, allowing to create "augmented" interactive PDF based on bounding boxes of the identified structures.
 - Parsing of __references in isolation__ (above .90 F1-score at instance-level, .95 F1-score at field level, using the Deep Learning model).
-- __Parsing of names__ (e.g. person title, forenames, middlename, etc.), in particular author names in header, and author names in references (two distinct models).
+- __Parsing of names__ (e.g. person title, forenames, middle name, etc.), in particular author names in header, and author names in references (two distinct models).
 - __Parsing of affiliation and address__ blocks.
 - __Parsing of dates__, ISO normalized day, month, year.
 - __Consolidation/resolution of the extracted bibliographical references__ using the [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service or the [CrossRef REST API](https://github.com/CrossRef/rest-api-doc).
 In both cases, DOI resolution performance is higher than 0.95 F1-score from PDF extraction.
 - __Extraction and parsing of patent and non-patent references in patent__ publications.

-In a complete PDF processing, GROBID manages 55 final labels used to build relatively fine-grained structures, from traditional publication metadata (title, author first/last/middlenames, affiliation types, detailed address, journal, volume, issue, pages, doi, pmid, etc.) to full text structures (section title, paragraph, reference markers, head/foot notes, figure captions, etc.).
+In a complete PDF processing, GROBID manages 55 final labels used to build relatively fine-grained structures, from traditional publication metadata (title, author first/last/middle names, affiliation types, detailed address, journal, volume, issue, pages, DOI, PMID, etc.) to full text structures (section title, paragraph, reference markers, head/foot notes, figure captions, etc.).

 GROBID includes a comprehensive web service API, batch processing, a JAVA API, Docker images, a generic evaluation framework (precision, recall, etc., n-fold cross-evaluation) and the semi-automatic generation of training data.